0xbiju/0xbiju.github.io/docs/fairness.md

 ## Staff Minting proccess
 1% of the supply will be reserved after the Presale mint, however these Chin Pokies will NOT be for staff.
 They will be reserved in a community wallet for various use.
 They are NOT the property of any Chin Pokie staff.

-There will be no reserve for staff, and they will be minting like the rest of the community during the Public sale.
+Staff will not be reserving any Chin Pokies for personal use.
+Staff will mint like the rest of the community during the public sale.